learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 After we reviewed HTML and CSS basics, we moved on to create an HTML rainbow.
 We linked our stylesheet to our HTML page and added ids to our HTML elements.
-We then created CSS rules, using hexidecimal color values, for those elements to display all the colors on our completed HTML page.
+We then created CSS rules, using hexadecimal color values, for those elements to display all the colors on our completed HTML page.

 <p class='util--hide'>View <a href='https://learn.co/lessons/my-little-rainbow'>My Little Rainbow</a> on Learn.co and start learning to code for free.</p>